dervlascully/Autumn2020TrimesterCalendar/README.md

 Each module has a name, mode of delivery, start and end time, location, class type.

 Day class:
 Each day has an array list of modules.
 This is the schedule of modules for that day.
-Modules are added to the array list in the correct position chronologically.
+Modules are added to the array list in the correct position chronologically by the insertModule method.

+Week class:
+Each week has an array list of days which is initialised to 5 days (monday - friday)

+Calendar class:
+Calendar has an array of weeks initialised to 12 weeks.
+In generateCalendar method I initialised the 12 weeks of the semester.
+For each class in my schedule I constructed a temp module object and added it to each week accordingly.